MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-recovery-cannot-start-file-system-errors.md

 To perform the filesystem repair, go to [Repair ext4 filesystem](#repair-ext4-filesystem) or [Repair XFS filesystem](#repair-xfs-filesystem) according to the filesystem type.

-No matter what recovery mode is used, the commands to perform the filesystem repair is the same.
+No matter what recovery mode is used, the commands to perform the filesystem repair are the same.
 The emergency shell may have limitations.
 If the commands aren't available in an emergency mode environment, or there are errors about unknown filesystem types, [prepare environment for offline recovery](#prepare-environment-for-offline-recovery).

 The commands to repair the filesystem may not fix all errors.
 They work around disk corruptions, but data loss still may occur.
 Once the command output states that the filesystem is clean, reassemble the original VM with the repaired disk, and boot the VM to verify data.